-It is much more affordable than you might think.
+It’s much more affordable than you may think!
 Don’t wait to find out how long you have to go without sufficient power during outages.
-For more Solar Powered Backup Systems questions or inquiries, contact us today!
+For more solar powered backup system questions or inquiries, contact us today!

 Hybrid Solar Electric and Gas Generators:

 If you have larger anticipated electricity needs during utility outages than a solar electric system might keep pace with, especially during longer-term utility outage events, we have the answer.